 Catalonia’s active research climate gives added dynamism to the life sciences sector

-These research centres have a combined workforce of 7,200 people, 4,500 of which are researchers, and the 17 Catalan university hospitals have more than 3,500 researchers devoted to biomedical research.
-The recognition of seven Catalan research centers as “Severo Ochoa” centres of excellence, out of a Spanish total of 18, is a positive indicator of the level and impact of the Catalan research system.
+These research centres have a combined workforce of 8,700 people, 5,500 of which are researchers, and the 15 Catalan university hospitals have more than 5,000 researchers devoted to biomedical research.
+The recognition of 11 Catalan research centres as “Severo Ochoa” centres of excellence, out of a Spanish total of 18, showcases the level of the Catalan research system.

-Barcelona Clinical Trials Platform (BCTP) is a strategic instrument promoted by the Catalan Health Department at the Government of Catalonia and Biocat (the organization that coordinates and promotes the life sciences sector in Catalonia), to improve the coordination, integration, quality, and speed of clinical trials in the region.
-The initial list of member institutes includes 7 university hospitals with overall clinical research capacity of 5 million patients and 2000 investigators to which BCTP provides a single point of access.
-Currently, more than 3000 trials are ongoing, either in one site or across multiple sites.
+Barcelona Clinical Trials Platform (BCTP) is a strategic instrument promoted by the Government of Catalonia to improve the coordination, integration, quality, and speed of clinical trials.
+The initial list of member institutes includes 7 university hospitals with overall clinical research capacity of 5 million patients and 2,000 investigators to which BCTP provides a single point of access.
+Currently, more than 3,000 trials are ongoing, either in one site or across multiple sites.

-Catalonia offers a good climate to start a business in the mHealth sector: an entrepreneurship an innovative attitude, a mobile and tech friendly atmosphere (WMC – 22@ innovative district – smart city initiatives), and a deep interest and cooperation of physicians, hospitals, tech companies and government.
+Digital HealthThe management of large health data sets (Big Data), Telemedicine, electronic and mobile health (eHealth, mHealth), gamification, electronic medical histories and personal genomic sequencing are business areas being developed in Catalonia with new initiatives and local companies with innovative products and proposals.
+From both academia (Bioinformatics Barcelona initiative) and from the vocational training area, important work is being done to promote and strengthen the link between biology and computing.
+Catalonia offers a good climate to start a business in the mHealth sector: an entrepreneurship an innovative attitude, a mobile and tech friendly atmosphere (MWC – 22@ innovative district – smart city initiatives), and a deep interest and cooperation of scientists, hospitals, tech companies and government.